Posts Tagged: Social Media

-Whether we agree with their politics or not, most presidential candidates are a great example of mass communicators, educators, and trainers.… Continue Reading
+Whether we agree with their politics or not, most presidential candidates are a great example of mass communicators, educators, and trainers.
+They manage to engage millions of people on issues that many would usually consider boring, such as the minutiae of domestic and foreign policies.… Continue Reading

-My thanks to Professor Andy Spalding and his students from the University of Richmond School of Law for undertaking the Rio 2016 project and executing it with dedication and enthusiasm.… Continue Reading
+My thanks to Professor Andy Spalding and his students from the University of Richmond School of Law for undertaking the Rio 2016 project and executing it with dedication and enthusiasm.
+I hope it becomes a model for law students around the globe.… Continue Reading

 Last week, we participated in a panel discussion at the World Bank, titled “Voice of Corruption Hunters in Social Media.”
 The panel was part of the World Bank’s International Corruption Hunters Alliance (ICHA) Conference and served as an opportunity for several of us in the communication and academic worlds to discuss the importance of social media for sharing anti-corruption ideas and strategies.… Continue Reading